remy/remysharp.com/public/blog/how-to-quickly-spot-a-fake-game-boy-cartridge.md

 The fastest way is usually the screw that holds the shell together.
 An official cart will have the screw at the bottom of the shell and it needs a "gamebit 3.8mm" screw driver to open it (or apparently a melted Bic Biro).

-Below you can see on the right is the original screw location and type, on the right a common reproduction cart.
+Below you can see on the right is the original screw location and type, on the left a common reproduction cart.

 ![Comparison back of two gameboy carts](/images/gb-game-back.jpg)